Merry Christmas to each of you in our Highlands

 Highlands Christmas Breakfast 2025.
 Ho, ho, ho!
 It was fun to gather together again

-the festive occasion!
+this festive occasion!

 Welcome to Teagan and Abby Broadbent!
 We’re excited

 Carolina and developed a passion for music.
-He has become a talented pianist, and
+He has become a talented pianist and

 now studies piano performance at Weber State and tutors high school students